 My dog has thrown up twice this morning.
 I’ve been awake since 3-ish anyway, so the cleanup was swift.
 I’m still happily finding grains of sand in my ear from our beach camping adventure over the weekend.
 There was a gross, totally rotted, long-gone avocado half in the fridge that squished under my hand when I reached for some coconut milk in those early hours.
-Then I got bummed about the food waste over my (third) coffee.
-Summer is pretty good at throwing me off of my game (and apparently my pup too, poor baby).
+Then I got bummed about the food waste over my third(!) coffee.
+Summer is pretty good at throwing me off of my structured eating game.

 For a time, when I walked into any given Williams Sonoma store and saw Tess Masters’s green smoothie-drinking ways on display, I got pretty excited.
 It seemed clear as day that the movement towards wellness was becoming more commonplace.
-Tess is still pretty masterful in the art of the blend, and she has a very thoughtful app to prove it.
 The recipe I’m sharing today is from her new book, which is actually based on that app.
 There’s loads of inspiring combinations and a perfect little sprinkling of health and wellness information in there too.
 It’s all written about in a very accessible and fun way.
 Flipping through this book will get you energized about being kinder to yourself.
 Tess makes it all seem so easy.

-This rosemary watermelon-ade, found in the “Light & Fruity” section, should be enjoyed in the searing heat of July.
+This frozen rosemary watermelon-ade, found in the “Light & Fruity” section, should be enjoyed in the searing heat of July.
 It’s all hydrating from the watermelon and tart with lemon.
 The rosemary gives it an interesting herbal background.
 I crave it every day now.
 I think you could use mint or basil with equally delicious results here.
 More blended watermelon goodness: here with lime and coconut water and here with strawberries and sparkling water.